MrGizmo123/SweetDunes/README.md

 ```
 It will ask you for your sudo password.

-You will manually need to change your sddm theme by going to /etc/sddm.conf and changing the current theme to sugar dark.
+You will manually need to change your sddm theme by going to `/etc/sddm.conf` and changing the current theme to sddm-sugar-dark.
 If it does not exist run this
 ```
 $ sudo cp /usr/lib/sddm.conf.d/default.conf /etc/sddm.conf